Batman (1989 video game): Release

 Commodore UK reached an agreement with Ocean Software to bundle the game with Amiga 500 computers.
 Between October 1989 and September 1990, A500 machines were sold in the United Kingdom in Batman-themed boxes containing the game and The NewZealand Story, as well as F/A-18 Interceptor and Deluxe Paint II, both contributed by Electronic Arts.
 With an initial commission of 10,000 units, a total of 186,000 were sold at the end of the run, making it the most successful Amiga bundle ever sold by Commodore.

 Reception

+Batman received a host of awards, including Crash Smash, YS Megagame, SU Classic and C+VG Hit.
 The game was number 1 in the Spectrum charts for February 1990 and was awarded Game of the Year in Crash magazine.
 Computer Gaming World recommended the Amiga version to action fans, but reported that the Commodore 64 version was too buggy, but was well received by Commodore Format magazine and was seen as one of the best movie tie-in games released for the platform.